-Stewards are divided into three Levels:
+Stewards are divided into four Levels:

 - a) Level 1

 - b) Level 2

 - c) Level 3

+- d) Level 4

 511 Requirements for Officials Transfer

 The Eventing Committee will review the Eventing Officials Education System on a yearly basis to ensure the best practice standards.
 All updates will be published on the FEI website in the beginning of each calendar year.